Cross-Origin Resource Sharing¶

 app.use_cors()

-activates built-in handling of CORS requests and registers a global CORS rule that doesn't allow anything by default - the call
+activates the built-in handling of CORS requests and registers a global CORS rule that denies all requests by default. - The call to

 app.add_cors_policy(...)

-registers a new set of rules for CORS, associated to the key "example" - the set of rules for CORS called "example" is associated to specific
+registers a new set of CORS rules associated with the key 'example'. - The CORS rules associated with the key 'example' are applied to specific

 request handlers using the